-Rather than use a subsidy-only approach in which a TNC would operate the service, Marin Transit in California opted to contract with its existing paratransit provider, Whistlestop.
+Rather than use a per-ride or per-service hour subsidy approach in which a TNC would operate the service, Marin Transit in California opted to contract with its existing paratransit provider, Whistlestop.
 Choosing an operator known to the agency afforded more control regarding:

-1. Driver training, screening and support to riders outside the vehicle;
+- 1. Driver training, screening and support to riders outside the vehicle; - 2.
+Vehicle design and maintenance, including wheelchair accommodation; - 3.
+Fares and fare policy, including the ability to accept cash;

-- 2. Vehicle design and maintenance, including wheelchair accommodation; - 3.
-Fares and fare policy, including the ability to accept cash; - 4.
-Routing and operational policies, including where the service is available, limitations on trip distance, etc; and - 5.
+- 4. Routing and operational policies, including where the service is available, limitations on trip distance, etc; and - 5.
 Reporting metrics and data access.
 10